 The abolition of the death penalty within the OIC has not yet been achieved, but the intervention of parliamentarians, civil society actors or other politicians in favour of abolition has played and will play a decisive role.
 Abolition processes are slow, difficult and sometimes risky.
 Nevertheless, there are many reasons to hope, especially when we see the growing number of Muslim states that have become abolitionist.

-Out of the 57 OIC member states, 19 have abolished the death penalty (for all or ordinary crimes), 14 maintain a moratorium on it and 24 are retentionists (see our interactive map below).
+As of end of 2021, out of the 57 OIC member states, 20 have abolished the death penalty (for all or ordinary crimes), 12 maintain a moratorium on it and 25 are retentionists (see our interactive map below).
 Abolition is possible and this study demonstrates this through specific examples of states that have made this choice.
 It is a valuable tool to accompany them towards abolishing the death penalty and discrediting popular misconceptions.

 - Some objectives